rcalfredson/nvsl-analysis/README.md

 # nvsl-analysis
-Analysis code for "Parallel use of self-generated olfactory and motion cues for learning a spatial goal location in Drosophila melanogaster"
+Analysis code for "Spatial learning in feature-impoverished environments in Drosophila" (Yang Chen, Robert Alfredson, Dorsa Motevalli, Ulrich Stern, Chung-Hui Yang, bioRxiv 2024.09.28.615625; doi: https://doi.org/10.1101/2024.09.28.615625)

 ## Setup

-This document provides instructions for setting up the data analysis environment for the project.
-These steps are designed to be OS-independent, with notes provided for specific instructions on Linux, Windows, and macOS.
+This document provides instructions for setting up the data analysis environment for this project.
+The software has been tested on **Ubuntu 22.04** and **Windows 11**, but the instructions should be broadly applicable to other OS versions.
+No special hardware is required beyond a standard desktop or laptop computer.

 ### Prerequisites

-- Python 3.10
+- **Python 3.10**
+- A C compiler (e.g., `gcc` on Linux, Xcode command line tools on macOS, or Visual Studio Build Tools on Windows)

+---

 ### Installation Steps

 #### 1. Install Python 3.10

-Ensure that Python 3.10 is installed on your system.
-This can typically be done through your operating system's package manager, the Windows Store, or by downloading from the [Python website](https://www.python.org/downloads/).
+Make sure Python 3.10 is installed on your system.
+This can typically be done via:
+- **Linux/macOS**: Your OS package manager (e.g., `apt`, `brew`)
+- **Windows**: The Microsoft Store or the [official Python website](https://www.python.org/downloads/)

-**Note:** Installing Python 3.10 should also install `pip` (Python's package installer).
-However, it does **not** automatically install `virtualenv`.
+> **Note**: Installing Python 3.10 includes `pip`, but **not** `virtualenv`.

 #### 2. Install `virtualenv` (if necessary)

-If `virtualenv` is not installed (it's not included with Python 3.10 by default), install it globally using pip:
+If `virtualenv` is not available on your system:
 ```bash
 pip install virtualenv
 ```

 #### 3. Create a Virtual Environment

-Navigate to your project directory and create a virtual environment.
-Replace myenv with your desired environment name.
+In your project directory, create a virtual environment (replace `myenv` with any environment name you like):

 - Linux/macOS